zhongsheng-chen/RegCGAN/README.md

 A virtual sample generation approach based on a modified conditional GAN and centroidal Voronoi tessellation sampling to cope with small sample size problems: application to soft sensing for chemical  process.
-Summited on neurocomputing.
+Summited.